 When you ask other people for something, the negative outcome is likely a rejection.
 However, the positive outcome can be anything from not bad to life-changing.

-Let’s say you ask a girl out (this is not meant to be a pick-up guide).
+Let’s say you ask a girl out.
 She might reject you.
 Life goes on.
-Or she might accept your invitation for a date, both of you fall in love, you find out she’s a keeper and you marry her.
-You have kids and spend the rest of your lives together.
+Alternatively, she might accept your invitation for a date.
+You could fall in love, find out she’s a keeper, and marry her.
+You could have kids and spend the rest of your lives together.

-And it’s the same when you ask someone for a job.
-You might get rejected and life goes on.
-Or you might open yourself to a fulfilling career.
+It’s the same when you ask someone for a job.
+You might get rejected and life would go on.
+But you also might open yourself up to a fulfilling career.

 Now you know that it’s okay to be rejected, but even so, you can do certain things to avoid that outcome.

 3. Reduce the probability of getting rejected